 In October of 2009 I took my daughter Rebecca to Samoa.
 A week before we we arrived the Tsunami struck and I found myself in a country in turmoil.
 Internet skills and expertise are low in Samoa and their web presence

 sux is less than ideal.
 I found myself compelled to return and help; sold the family home and immigrated in February 2010.

 I established the SWAP Foundation (Samoan Web Ambassadors Programme) which aims to teach and mentor and develop inbound tourism through improved marketing and a bunch of creative business ideas.

 In 2010 I established the Airport Lounge, an information centre, Internet Cafe and base for SWAP Foundation in the village of Satapuala that was opened by the Prime Minister Tuila’epa.
-Following difficulties with the landlord I moved our entire operations to 5 acres of land at Falelauniu, Aleisa East where I live and conduct business for the SWAP Foundation.
+Following difficulties with the landlord I moved our entire operations to 5 acres of land at Falelauniu, Aleisa East.

-Over Christmas 2011/2012 I wrote my third book “A Little Slice of Paradise – Engaging with post-Tsunami Samoa” in which I detail my experiences coming to and living in Samoa.
-I am currently (2012) writing my fourth book “Fun in the Sun” that shares many of the sometimes hilarious anecdotes from living and working in a “foreign” country.
+Over Christmas 2011/2012 I wrote my third book “A Little Slice of Paradise – Engaging with post-Tsunami Samoa” in which I detail my experiences coming to and living in Samoa, pending publication (2015) awaiting the outcome of an Ombudsman’s complaint.
+In 2013 I wrote the free eBook “Connecting the DOTS – Analysing the Samoan Tourism Crisis”.